This apple crumble recipe is easier than pie, but it's just as delicious. An oat-y, nutty topping covers a thick layer of warmly spiced fall apples.

 - ⅓ cup whole rolled oats

-- ⅓ cup chopped walnuts
+- ⅓ cup crushed walnuts

-- ⅓ cup brown sugar
+- ⅓ cup brown sugar or coconut sugar

 - ½ teaspoon cinnamon

-- ¼ teaspoon salt
+- Heaping ¼ teaspoon sea salt

 - 1 teaspoon water, if needed